ip193/command_line_timetracker/README.md

 ### Installation
 1. Make sure you have Python installed on your system (and that the environment variable is added to your PATH variable [as described here](https://geek-university.com/python/add-python-to-the-windows-path/))
-2. Download this repository as a ZIP file (or clone the repository) and unpack it a directory
+2. Download this repository as a ZIP file (or clone the repository) and unpack it into a directory
 ![Alt text](readme/download_zip.png?raw=true "Download as ZIP")
 3. If you are using Windows and want to be able to use this utility from anywhere (not just the install directory), make sure you have [enabled execution of Powershell scripts](https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts)
     - Using a text editor, open **writebillings.ps1** and **drawbillings.ps1** in your install directory and replace the value in quotes with a complete path to your newly downloaded files writebillings.py and drawbillings.py, respectively